 Consent Agenda

-Mr. Buccigross reviewed the consent agenda, which included the adoption of the agenda and the draft meeting minutes from the October 11, 2018 WEQ Executive Committee meeting with proposed changes from Ms. Hogge and Ms. McCain.
+Mr. Buccigross reviewed the consent agenda, which included the adoption of the agenda and the draft meeting minutes from the October 11, 2018 WGQ Executive Committee meeting with proposed changes from Ms. Hogge and Ms. McCain.

-Mr. Parker moved, seconded by Ms. Van Pelt, to adopt the agenda.
+Mr. Parker moved, seconded by Ms. Van Pelt, to adopt the consent agenda.
 The motion passed a simple majority vote without opposition.

 Review and Consider for Vote the Recommendation to Support Standards Request R18008 - Request to Add Existing Data Element “Route” to the Following Data Set(s): NAESB WGQ Standard No. 1.4.3 – Request for Confirmation, NAESB WGQ Standard No. 1.4.3 – Confirmation Response and NAESB WGQ Standard No. 1.4.6 – Scheduled Quantity for Operator

 Mr. Schoene reviewed the recommendation for Standards Request R18008 with the participants.
-He stated that the request was submitted by Williams Companies, Inc. and asked that “route” be added to the data sets to help with their nomination process in situations where nominations that otherwise look identical and need to be distinguished by the specific path.
+He stated that the request was submitted by Williams Companies, Inc. and asked that “route” be added to the data sets to help with their nomination process in situations where nominations that otherwise look identical need to be distinguished by the specific path.
 The WGQ Business Practices Subcommittee (BPS) and the Information Requirements and Technical Subcommittees (IR/Tech) developed the recommendation which was unanimously voted out.
-The resulting standard was assigned a Mutually Agreeable usage and no comments were received during the thirty day request for formal comments.
+The data element was assigned a Mutually Agreeable usage and no comments were received during the thirty day request for formal comments.
 Mr. Connor stated that he supports the adoption of the recommendation, especially with the Mutually Agreeable usage modification.

 Ms. Munson moved, seconded by Mr. Connor, to adopt the recommendation for Standards Request R18008.
 The motion passed a super majority roll call vote.
 [Vote]